mads256h/flowg/README.md

 # flowg

-This is the official repository for SW4-16's flowG language.
+This is the official repository for SW4-16's FlowG language.
 It is designed to assist in the creation of valid G-code to be used on 3d-printing machines. flowG focuses on readability and abstraction.